MixinNetwork/trusted-group/mvm/eos/README.md

 Alongside deploying mtg.xin contract to `mtgxinmtgxin` account, `deploy.sh` will also deploy dappdemo contract to `helloworld11` account

-## Publishing Eos Smart Contracts to MVM
+## Publishing an Eos Smart Contracts to MVM
 1. First deploy your Eos contract for MVM.
 For an example, please refer to `contracts/dappdemo` directory.
 2. Publish contract to MVM network with the following command: